-XX.
-Withdrawal from the Nursing Program
+12. Withdrawal from the Nursing Program

-- An attempt is defined as having registered in the course for at least three weeks and appeared on the roster and/or received any grade (academic or administrative). - A withdrawal from a nursing course is a first attempt. - Students have two opportunities to withdraw from a nursing course and repeat that course. - Subsequent withdrawals from the nursing program constitutes dismissal from the program. - To progress in the nursing program, students must complete level requisite courses. - A student who withdraws for non-academic reasons must provide appropriate documentation to support the withdrawal.
+- An attempt is defined as having registered in the course for at least three weeks and appeared on the roster and/or received any grade (academic or administrative). - Students are allowed only two opportunities to withdraw from any nursing course during their time in the program. - Subsequent withdrawals from the nursing program constitute dismissal from the program. - To progress in the nursing program, students must complete level requisite courses. - A student who withdraws for non-academic reasons must provide appropriate documentation to support the withdrawal.